ChristopherBrum/rb120/written_assessment_notes.md

 - [How can we reference a constant initialized within a different class?]()
 - [How are constants used in inheritance?]()

-### Why was oop created and what purpose does it serve
+### Why was oop created and what purpose does it serve?

 OOP is a programming paradigm that was developed in order to deal with the growing complexity of programs and the interdependencies they inevitably created, which made updating and maintaining programs difficult, often resulting in a ripple effect of bugs and errors when making a small change within a program.